Call for Proposals is Closed for the 2021 AIR Forum Virtual

-A: Reviewers are randomly assigned to specific proposals and so there is the potential for a reviewer to be assigned a proposal in which he/she has a vested interest or close connection.
+A: Reviewers are randomly assigned to specific proposals and so there is the potential for a reviewer to be assigned a proposal in which he/she has a personal stake or close connection.
 Reviewers declare conflicts of interest, when they arise, and are reassigned to other proposals.
-AIR trusts reviewers to determine what constitutes a conflict of interest that would create an unfair review environment and to recuse themselves from evaluating such proposals.
+AIR trusts reviewers to decide what constitutes a conflict of interest that would create an unfair review environment and to recuse themselves from evaluating such proposals.

 Q: How are proposals selected for acceptance?

 A: Proposals are evaluated by volunteer reviewers using a rubric that includes ratings from session quality and potential popularity.
 Proposals are then ranked based on reviewer ratings.
 Each proposal receives a minimum of five reviews.
 Reviewers must have attended a prior AIR Forum and experienced firsthand the quality and range of sessions offered at AIR Forum.

 Because there are usually more high-quality proposals than space available, additional screening is required to reduce the number of sessions and balance the overall program in terms of topics and sector representation.
 It is unfortunate, but space limitations usually mean that some high-quality sessions are not accepted.

 Q: What is the role of the AIR Forum Program Committee?

 A: This volunteer member group reviews the accepted sessions holistically for a suitable mix of topics across the program and breaks ties between proposal scores as needed.
 This committee is advisory to the Executive Office on all aspects of assuring that the educational program at the AIR Forum meets the needs of members and maximizes the learning for our attendees.

 Q: When are proposal presenters notified of the selection outcome?

 A: Proposal authors will be notified in January/February of their proposal acceptance status.